 My fitness story, which is why I am here today, starts as early as I can remember.
 I was diagnosed with rheumatoid arthritis (immune system attacks joints) around two years old.
 I spent a lot of time listening to the doctors and adults around me deliberate on “what was wrong with me.”
 This exposure left me feeling that I faced physical limitations that my peers did not share.
 Naturally, I spent a lot of energy exploring these limits as a child and young adult.
 Physical movement made my body feel good, while providing me with some kind of influence over these limits that I had in my life.

-My journey to find my peak potential has always been there; sometimes more pointed than others, but fitness has always been the conduit.
 Through walking the path myself, working with individuals in my community to achieve their goals, and tirelessly consulting with the leaders in this industry, I am confident my purpose in life is this:

 I am here to use fitness the medium to Redefine Limits for those around me.

 After high school I moved back to Arizona and enroll at Embry-Riddle Aeronautical University.
 Flying has always been, and still is, a large part of my life.
 My father was a pilot and his was before him.
 As much as I enjoyed the freedom of the skies I quickly learned that it was not the career that I was meant to pursue.

 Fitness has been a vital element of my life ever since I developed psoriasis and gut issues in college.
 I noticed that small improvements in my diet and physical activity had positive effects on my skin, my sleep, and my overall wellbeing.
 I fell in love with the process of self improvement and find fulfillment in working through this same process with others.